-- incorrect installation, start-up, use and maintenance of the burner; - improper, incorrect or unreasonable use of the burner; - intervention of unqualified personnel; - > carrying out of non authorised modifications on the equipment; - use of the burner with safety devices that are faulty, incorrectly applied and/or not working; - installation of untested supplementary components on the burner: - powering of the burner with unsuitable fuels; - faults in the fuel power supply system; - use of the burner even following an error and/or an irregularity; - repairs and/or overhauls incorrectly carried out; - modification of the combustion chamber with inserts that prevent the regular development of the flame, as structurally established; - ➤ insufficient and inappropriate surveillance and care of those burner components most subject to wear and tear; - use of non-original components, including spare parts, kits, accessories and optionals; - force majeure.
+- ➤ incorrect installation, start-up, use and maintenance of the burner; - ➤ improper, incorrect or unreasonable use of the burner; - ➤ intervention of unqualified personnel: - carrying out of unauthorised modifications on the equipment; - use of the burner with safety devices that are faulty, incorrectly applied and/or not working; - installation of untested supplementary components on the burner: - > powering of the burner with unsuitable fuels: - faults in the fuel supply system; - > continuation of use of the burner when a fault has occurred; - repairs and/or overhauls incorrectly carried out; - modification of the combustion chamber with inserts that prevent the regular development of the structurally established flame; - insufficient and inappropriate surveillance and care of those burner components most likely to be subject to wear and tear: - ➤ use of non-original components, including spare parts, kits, accessories and optional; - force majeure.

-the manufacturer furthermore declines any and every responsibility for the failure to observe the contents of this manual.
+The manufacturer furthermore declines any and every responsibility for the failure to observe the contents of this manual.